 The diamond pen gives the artist more freedom

-Pen engraving consists of an electric pen with a diamond paste ballpoint, which can be switched if required.
+Pen engraving consists of an electric pen with a diamond paste ballpoint, which can be changed based on what the design calls for.
 Compared to lathe engraving, the result of this technique is flatter and less geometric.

-The benefit of pen engraving is the ability of engraving on plates of any size.
+The benefit of pen engraving is the possibility to engrave on plates of any size.